AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-52714-date-filter-does-not-work-in-admin-grid-when-set-as-y-m-d.md

 ---
-title: "ACSD-52714: Date filter does not work in admin grid when set as y-m-d"
+title: 'ACSD-52714: Date filter does not work in admin grid when set as y-m-d'
 description: Apply the ACSD-52714 patch to fix the Adobe Commerce issue where the date filter does not work in the admin grid when the date format is set as y-m-d.
 feature: Attributes
 role: Admin, Developer